-- .13 Internal control over financial reporting representations related to fraud can be found in AU-C 240 and AU-C 940.
-These representations, examples of which are provided in FAM 1001 A (items 30 through 36), relate to management - a. acknowledging its responsibility for the design, implementation, and maintenance of internal controls to prevent and detect fraud (AU-C 580.12.a); - b. disclosing the results of its assessment of the risk that the financial statements may be materially misstated as a result of fraud (AU-C 580.12.b); - c. disclosing knowledge of any fraud or suspected fraud that affects the entity and involves (1) management or employees who have significant roles in

-- internal control over financial reporting (including fraud that does not have a material effect on the entity's financial statements) or (2) others where the fraud could have a material effect on the financial statements (AU-C 580.12.c, AU-C 940.57f); and - d. disclosing knowledge of any allegations of fraud or suspected fraud affecting the entity's financial statements received in communications from employees, former employees, analysts, regulators, or others (AU-C 580.12.d).
+- .13 Internal control over financial reporting representations related to fraud can be found in AU-C 580 and AU-C 940.
+These representations, examples of which are provided in FAM 1001 A (items 30 through 36), relate to management - a. acknowledging its responsibility for the design, implementation, and maintenance of internal controls to prevent and detect fraud (AU-C 580.12a); - b. disclosing the results of its assessment of the risk that the financial statements may be materially misstated as a result of fraud (AU-C 580.12b); - c. disclosing knowledge of fraud or suspected fraud that affects the entity and involves (1) management, (2) employees who have significant roles in internal control over financial reporting, or (3) others when the fraud could have a material effect on the financial statements (AU-C 580.12c and AU-C 940.57f); and - d. disclosing knowledge of any allegations of fraud or suspected fraud affecting the entity's financial statements received in communications from employees, former employees, analysts, regulators, or others (AU-C 580.12d).